Suzzat9/Suzzat9/README.md

 # Hi there! :wave:

 My name is Shobitha Cherian (she/her).
-I currently work in software development, building websites and data products using Django, JavaScript and HTML + CSS.
+I currently work in software development, building websites and data products using Django, Angular, JavaScript and HTML + CSS.
 I'm a Computer Science and Public Policy ([MSCAPP](https://capp.uchicago.edu)) graduate from the University of Chicago.
 I'm originally from Bangalore, India.
 Previously, I studied Economics, Mathematics and Statistics at Christ University, Bangalore.

 ## Places I've worked at in the past

+1. Center for Study of Science, Technology and Policy (present)

-1. City of Chicago (Mayoral Fellow, Jun 2022-Nov 2022)
+2. City of Chicago (Mayoral Fellow, Jun 2022-Nov 2022)

-2. [JPAL](https://www.povertyactionlab.org) (Research Associate, May 2018-June 2021)
+3. [JPAL](https://www.povertyactionlab.org) (Research Associate, May 2018-June 2021)

 ## I'm interested in...